-10.1.2 WPP Bit
+10.1.3 WPP Bit

-The WPP bit can be read to determine if the WP pin has been asserted or not.
+The WPP bit can be read to determine if the \overline{WP} pin has been asserted or not.

-10.1.3 SWP Bits
+10.1.4 SWP Bits

 The SWP bits provide feedback on the software protection status for the device.
-There are three possible combinations of the SWP bits that indicate whether none, some, or all of the sectors have been protected using the Protect Sector command.
+There are three possible combinations of the SWP bits that indicate whether none, some, or all of the sectors have been protected using the Protect Sector command or the Global Protect feature.
 If the SWP bits indicate that some of the sectors have been protected, then the individual Sector Protection Registers can be read with the Read Sector Protection Registers command to determine which sectors are in fact protected.

-10.1.4 WEL Bit
+10.1.5 WEL Bit